Graph Filters for Signal Processing and Machine Learning on Graphs: Filter Design and Identification

 \subsection{Operator Matching}

-As we shall discuss in Sec.~\ref{sec:SP}, several SP applications require the graph filter to (approximately) match a specific linear operator $\mtB$.
-Such an operator could arise from the solution to a denoising problem~\cite{Isufi2017-ARMA}, be the consensus operator~\cite{Kruzick2018-filter}, or implement a specific spectral response that can be useful for graph wavelets (Sec.~\ref{sec:wavelets}) or spectral clustering (Sec.~\ref{subsec:unsuperv}).
-The motivation to represent the operator as a graph filter is to reduce the computational cost (Property~\ref{prop:compCost}) as the matrix $\mtB$ is dense, or to implement $\mtB$ distributively over a sensor network (Property~\ref{prop:loc}).
-In the following, we distinguish between exactly and approximately matching the operator $\mtB$ with a graph filter.
+{Many SP applications on graphs can be formulated as a linear operator $\mtB$ on the signal $\vcx$.
+Such an operator may arise from the solution to a denoising problem~\cite{Isufi2017-ARMA}, be the consensus operator~\cite{Kruzick2018-filter}, or implement a specific spectral response that can be useful for graph wavelets (Sec.~\ref{sec:wavelets}) or spectral clustering (Sec.~\ref{subsec:unsuperv}).
+We want to represent the operator as a graph filter to reduce the computational cost (Property~\ref{prop:compCost}) if the matrix $\mtB$ is dense, or to implement $\mtB$ distributively over a sensor network (Property~\ref{prop:loc}).} In the following, we distinguish between exactly and approximately matching the operator $\mtB$ with a graph filter.

-\textbf{Exact match.} Let the GSO $\mtS = \mtV\diag(\vclambda)\mtV^{-1}$ have $D \le N$ distinct eigenvalues and denote by $\mtH(\vch, \mtS)$ the convolutional filtering matrix in \eqref{eq:graphConv}, where we make explicit the dependency on parameters $\vch$.
-The following proposition from \cite{Segarra2017-GraphFilterDesign} provides sufficient conditions to exactly match the operator $\mtB$.
+\textbf{Exact match.} Denote by $\mtH(\vch, \mtS)$ the convolutional filtering matrix in \eqref{eq:graphConv}, where we make explicit the dependency on parameters $\vch$.
+The following holds.